 - Our business or commercial purposes for collecting or sharing personal data with business partners.

-- The categories of third parties with whom we share personal data.
+- The categories of third parties to whom we share personal data.

 - The specific pieces of personal data the business has collected about you.

-If you are a California resident, you have the right to ask us to delete the personal data we have collected from you.
+- Correction or Deletion.
+The right to ask us to correct or delete the personal data we have collected from you.

 Your privacy rights are important.
-If you exercise your privacy rights under California law, we will not do any of the following in retaliation:
+If you exercise your privacy rights under the U.S. Privacy Laws, we will not do any of the following in retaliation:

 - Deny you goods or services.

 - Charge you different prices or rates for goods or services, including through the use of discounts or other benefits, or imposing penalties.